compbiomed/singleCellTK/exec/SCTK_runQC_Documentation.md

 SCTK_runQC.R -p /base/path/ -p Preprocessing_Algorithm -s SampleName -o Output_Directory
 ```

-if Rscript can be found in your environment with the command
+if the Rscript executable can be found in your environment with the command

 ```
 /usr/bin/env Rscript